Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/NewProject.md

     1. Open `mini_options_menu.tscn` or `[audio|visual|input|game]_options_menu.tscn` scenes to edit their options.
     2. If an option is not desired, it can always be hidden, or removed entirely (sometimes with some additional work).
-    3. If a new option is desired, refer to [Add Custom Options.](/addons/maaacks_game_template/docs/AddingCustomOptions.md)
+    3. If a new option is desired, refer to [Adding Custom Options.](/addons/maaacks_game_template/docs/AddingCustomOptions.md)

 6. Update the game credits / attribution.